htran7228/Prime-Number-Calculation/README.md

 # Prime-Number-Calculation

-This will run on Unix system
+This is to be will runned and executed on Unix